Lars Kramer

-Lars Kramer (born 11 July 1999) is a Dutch professional footballer who plays as a centre-back for Danish Superliga club AaB.
+Lars Kramer (born 11 July 1999) is a Dutch professional footballer who plays as a centre-back for Liga I club Rapid Bucureşti.

 Club career

-Kramer played youth football with Fortuna Wormerveer before training with Ajax.
-In 2016 he made the switch to NEC, but a year later he opted for a transfer to FC Groningen.
+From Zaandam, Kramer played youth football with Fortuna Wormerveer before training with Ajax Youth Academy.
+In 2016, he made the switch to NEC Nijmegen.
+However, he only played for their U19 side apart from featuring in a back three for NEC in a friendly match against De Graafschap in March 2017.